exasol/metabase-driver/README.md

 [Metabase](https://www.metabase.com/) is a business intelligence tool.
 You can use Metabase to visualize data in [Exasol](https://www.exasol.com).

-The Exasol Driver for Metabase is an adapter, that maps Exasol's analytical capabilities to Metabase's external interface, allowing Metabase to use Exasol-specific features.
+The Exasol Driver for Metabase is an adapter, that allows you to query data from an Exasol database using Metabase.

 # Table of Contents